CrayLabs/SmartSim/doc/model.rst

 When specifying an ML model using ``Model.add_ml_model()``, the following arguments are offered:

-- name (str): key to store model under
+- name (str): key to store model under.
-- backend (str): name of the backend (TORCH, TF, TFLITE, ONNX)
+- backend (str): name of the backend (TORCH, TF, TFLITE, ONNX).
-- model (byte string, optional): A model in memory (only supported for non-colocated orchestrators)
+- model (t.Optional[str] = None): A model in memory (only supported for non-colocated orchestrators).
-- model_path (file path to model): serialized model
+- model_path (t.Optional[str] = None): serialized model.
-- device (str, optional): name of device for execution, defaults to “CPU”
+- device (t.Literal["CPU", "GPU"] = "CPU"): name of device for execution, defaults to “CPU”.
-- devices_per_node (int): The number of GPU devices available on the host.
+- devices_per_node (int = 1): The number of GPU devices available on the host.
 This parameter only applies to GPU devices and will be ignored if device is specified as CPU.
-- first_device (int): The first GPU device to use on the host.
+- first_device (int = 0): The first GPU device to use on the host.
 This parameter only applies to GPU devices and will be ignored if device is specified as CPU.
-- batch_size (int, optional): batch size for execution, defaults to 0
+- batch_size (int = 0): batch size for execution, defaults to 0.
-- min_batch_size (int, optional): minimum batch size for model execution, defaults to 0
+- min_batch_size (int = 0): minimum batch size for model execution, defaults to 0.
-- min_batch_timeout (int, optional): time to wait for minimum batch size, defaults to 0
+- min_batch_timeout (int = 0): time to wait for minimum batch size, defaults to 0.
-- tag (str, optional): additional tag for model information, defaults to “”
+- tag (str = ""): additional tag for model information, defaults to “”.
-- inputs (list[str], optional): model inputs (TF only), defaults to None
+- inputs (t.Optional[t.List[str]] = None): model inputs (TF only), defaults to None.
-- outputs (list[str], optional): model outputs (TF only), defaults to None
+- outputs (t.Optional[t.List[str]] = None): model outputs (TF only), defaults to None.

 These arguments provide details to add and configure ML models within the model simulation.